 At Greg Coleman Law, our auto accident attorneys in Knoxville believe that negligent drivers must be held accountable for their actions and pay for all losses and damages they cause to innocent victims.
 All of our attorneys operate on a contingency fee basis, which means that we will not charge you for our services unless we obtain a successful verdict or settlement.

 With our main office located in Knox County, we are able to help all auto accident victims in the area and throughout the entire state of Tennessee.
-Having won over $250 Million in successful verdicts and settlements for our clients, we can provide the knowledge and experienced to help you achieve justice in the court of law.
+Having won hundreds of millions of dollars in successful verdicts and settlements for our clients, we can provide the knowledge and experienced to help you achieve justice in the court of law.

 A few local locations we serve include: